Per Engdahl: Influence and assessment

 Engdahl's connections to IKEA founder Ingvar Kamprad (pictured) have put his name in the news several times since his death.

 Nation Europa was still in circulation at the time of Engdahl's death.
 In 1979, Engdahl inspired the creation of the far-right organization Bevara Sverige Svenskt ("Keep Sweden Swedish").
 This group was the predecessor to the modern party the Sweden Democrats.
 In 2023, some of his poetry was included in a book by literary professor Bibi Jonsson analyzing Swedish nationalist and Nazi poetry of the 1930s and 1940s.

-In post-war Sweden, Engdahl emphatically denied that he was or had even been a Nazi, as well as his antisemtism. Åsbrink stated that "his actions speak louder than his words", while historian Conny Mithander viewed Engdahl's constructed narrative as selective and sanitized.
+In post-war Sweden, Engdahl emphatically denied that he was or had even been a Nazi, as well as his antisemitism. Åsbrink stated that "his actions speak louder than his words", while historian Conny Mithander viewed Engdahl's constructed narrative as selective and sanitized.
 Kumm agreed that Engdahl was not a Nazi, but wrote that "he was certainly a fascist".
 Many news sources have described Engdahl as a fascist.
 (Note: News sources describing Engdahl as a fascist include:)

 The rabbi Abraham Cooper of the Simon Wiesenthal Center stated that "Anyone who reads history knows that if the Germans had won the war, Engdahl would have been the man to hand over the Jews".
 According to Mithander, Engdahl's involvement in the European Social Movement gave him the reputation as "the most dangerous Fascist in Europe".